0xrishabh/0xrishabh/_posts/2023-09-11-Contract-Deployment-From_EOA.md

 <ol>
 <li>
 1. The function responsible for applying state checks whether the transaction is sent to the zero address.
-If it is, it sets the `contractCreation` value to *true*.
+If it is, it sets the <code>contractCreation</code> value to <i>true</i>.

 {% highlight golang %}
 var (